gerb-ster/Elka-Synthex-Curtis-VCF/README.md

 # Elka Synthex 'Curtis' VCF

 A clone of the VCF found in the Elka Synthex around the CEM 3320 IC.
+This project is still 'work in progress', a prototype has been build, but it's not quite bug free.

 _the current design needs to be debugged_